-Indeed, in spite of these “reasonable objectives”, this new discipline has soon been under several attacks aiming at changing its curricula.
-This article details the struggles for defining a “good” economics curriculum in high school, its main actors as well as their motivations.
-Its main thesis is that such struggles are inseparably epistemological and political and deal with the major issue of pluralism in economics research and teaching, which itself involves the issue of the very nature of economics and its inclusion among the other social science.
+Indeed, despite these apparently consensual and “reasonable objectives”, this new discipline has soon been under several attacks aiming at changing its curricula or removing it altogether.
+This article details the struggles for defining a “good” economics curriculum in high school, its main actors and their motivations.
+Its core thesis is that such struggles are actually inseparably epistemological, pedagogical and political and and have decisively fostered the development of a school discipline – not to say a specific “school culture” (Chevrel, 1998) – relatively autonomous from the academic fields it mobilizes.
+The specific culture, largely maintained by the SES teachers' association, rests on two important pillars: the crossing of disciplinary views on different problematic social phenomena and the use of active methods in the name of pluralism and the training of citizens.
+Such slogans are ambiguous enough to bring together the majority of teachers, but they do not extinguish debates and research into the best practices for addressing social inequalities in learning.

-The materials supporting the following statements lie upon a ten years participatory observation among SES teachers – and especially inside the SES teachers association (APSES) - , including the regular reading of the different mailing lists in this professional group; around forty formal interviews with SES teachers belonging to different generations and especially some of the SES“pioneers” ; and the study of different public and private archives concerning the discipline, including curricula and reports.
+The materials supporting the following statements lie upon a ten years participatory observation among SES teachers – and especially inside the SES teachers association (APSES) - , including the regular reading of several mailing lists among this professional group; around forty semi-directive formal interviews with SES teachers from different backgrounds and generations in 3 french academic areas (Paris-Créteil-Versailles, Lyon and Lille) and with some of prominent figures of the history of the SES; completed by the study of different public and private archives concerning the discipline, including curricula and official reports.

-2. Introduction of SES: context, motivations and first resistances
+2. Introduction of SES: context, missions and first controversies.

-When SES was created, economy was already taught in high school since 1952 through a discipline then called " (STE)"Sciences and techniques of the economy, ancestor of the current economy-management, to which is dedicated a baccalaureate section.
+When SES was created, economy was already taught in high school since 1952 through a discipline then called Economic Techniques of Management (EMT), to which is dedicated a baccalaureate section.
 But, while it is "implanted in technical education, taught by teachers of technical education, for students of technical education" (Chatel, 2015, p.
 35), this initiation teaching to economic and social facts is it intended for students of the general streams.
 It was also assigned a specific section among the five created in the new high school organization carried by the than Minister of Education Christian Fouchet in 1965.
-This so-called “B” series comes directly between the A (letters) and C (exact sciences), conferring on the SES the status of a "third culture" alongside literary and scientific cultures.
-It was the beginning of a small revolution that would later be felt in University as economy was detached from law and management to be enrolled in the broad spectrum of social sciences.
+This so-called “B” series comes directly between the A (letters) and C (exact sciences), conferring on the SES the status of a "third culture" alongside the literary and scientific ones.
 This development did not come without some debate in the academic sphere as Elisabeth Chatel points out, but governmental decisions were ultimately taken by those against the status quo.
 We should say that, at the time, the school of the Annals founded by Marc Bloch and Lucien Febvre that pleaded for a “decompartmentalization” of the humanities and social sciences, enjoyed a considerable aura, starting with its leader Fernand Braudel.